zneix/zneix/README.md

-Heya,
+Hello I'm zneix,

-My main languages are JavaScript, C++ and Golang.
+My main languages are C++, Golang and Javascript.
-I usually work on [my Discord Bot](https://github.com/zneix/zneixbot) and other stuff, like [reviving Hastebin](https://github.com/zneix/haste-server) whenever I have free time.
+I usually work on projects in my pins whenever I have free time.
 I'm studying IT at school, but I've learnt everything on my own.

 Currently unemployed.

-gempir was here 😎

-Quinn was here 😐

-ALazyMeme was here 🤣